Last Updated on

 That day, I wrapped up my tour of Santiago with a funicular ride up to the peak of Cerro San Cristobal (the second highest peak in the city) to see the Virgin Mary statue that – like the Christ the redeemer statue in Rio – overlooks all of Santiago.

 It was a beautifully clear day and the view of the city and the surrounding mountain ranges was divine.

 Exploring wine country

 The next day I awoke early and grabbed a taxi to the airport to pick up my rental car.
-There is nothing quite like the freedom of having your own wheels in a foreign country…I just love it.
-The drive to the oceanfront towns of Vina del Mar and Valparaiso would take about an hour but on the way I would be making a few stops in the Casablanca wine region.
+There is nothing quite like the freedom of having your own wheels in a foreign country…I just adore it.
+The drive to the oceanfront towns of Vina del Mar and Valparaiso would take about an hour, but on the way I would be making a few stops in Chile’s renowned Casablanca wine region.